pbozin/OBP-Kafka-Scala/README.md

 Configure:
 ----------

-  Set connection parameters for Kafka and Temenos in file:
+  Set connection parameters for Kafka and sandbox file in:

     src/main/resources/application.conf